 To recognize the importance of mentorship among Simon faculty, the dean's office solicits nominations from Simon faculty to recognize colleagues who have had a significant impact on their development.
-The Senior Associate Dean of Faculty and Research (SADFR) reviews the nominations with a faculty committee to make a recommendation to the Dean.
+The SADFR reviews the nominations with a faculty committee to make a recommendation to the Dean.
 Nominations may be submitted at any time to the SADFR for consideration.